GigiLoria5/aws-playground/ec2/README.md

 ## Step 1: Launch a New EC2 Instance

-- Go to EC2 and launch a new instance.
+- Go to EC2 dashboard and launch a new instance.
 - Setup everything with the default configurations (free-tier options).
-- Under Network settings tick the `Allow HTTP traffic from the internet` option (or manually create a security group with free inbound access to **port 80**).
+- Under **Network settings** tick the `Allow HTTP traffic from the internet` option (or manually create a security group with free inbound access to **port 80**).
-- In the Advanced details section, locate the User data field.
+- In the **Advanced details** section, locate the **User data** field.
 Copy and paste the content of `user-data-web-server.sh` into it.
 This will automatically run the script on instance launch and set up the web server.
 - Complete the instance configuration steps.

 ## Step 2: Access the Web Server

-- After launching, navigate to the Instances page and wait for the new instance to reach the running state.
+- After launching, navigate to the **Instances** page and wait for the new instance to reach the running state.
-- Copy the Public IPv4 address of your instance.
+- Copy the **Public IPv4 address** of your instance.
 - Open a browser and go to `http://<instance-public-ip>`.
 You should see a default webpage indicating your instance availibility zone.

 # [2] Auto Scale and Load Balance your Application